helm/charts/incubator/riemann/README.md

 # Riemann Helm Chart

 Riemann is an event stream processor for monitoring distributed systems.
 The heart of Riemann is in it's clojure based stream configurations.
+Read more about Riemann at [http://riemann.io/](http://riemann.io/).

 Riemann was created by [Kyle Kingsbury](https://github.com/aphyr) with help from many others.
-Read more about Riemann at http://riemann.io/

 ## Install